scherelu/Climate_MachineLearning/README.md

 ### Description:

-    The idea is to essentially gather two types of data sets: growthrate, and absolute value.
-For each of the features we are considering (Temperature, Sea Ice, CO2, CH4 so far) we want to acquire the data both as a monthly and as an annual version, to allow for in depth analysis and detection of trends and patterns both longterm and seasonal.
+    The idea is to essentially gather two types of data: growthrate, and absolute value.
+For each of the features we are considering (Temperature, Sea Ice, CO2, CH4) we want to acquire the data both as a monthly and as an annual version, to allow for in depth analysis and detection of trends and patterns both longterm and seasonal.

-    We are currently in the first phases of solving the task of successfully predicting climate trends.
-Right now we are focussing on temperature prediction based on the annual dataset.
-We plan on expanding and refining our approach using the monthly dataset as well.
-Additionally, we intent to fill in the missing data for the most recent years (hopefully we will have complete data until 2024), as well as engineering / adding more features.
-For example the categorical feature of 'Hemisphere' for each country, which might allow some interesting classification approaches to try and train models which can successfully predict the hemisphere a country is located in based on the data it is given.
+    As mentioned, the aim of the scripts in this codebase is to uncover trends and connections within our datasets.
+We targeted both the 'hemisphere' feature with the VotingClassifier.py script, and the temp_change_c feature using the VotingRegressor.py script.

+    If you want to reconstruct the datasets, you need to run the following scripts in this order:
+        1. PrepareAveTempSet.py
+        2. PrepareSeaIceSet.py
+        3. MonthlyDataSetCreation.py
+        4. AnnualDataSetCreation.py

+    This is because some scripts depend on datasets created by one of the others.
+However, all datasets are already created and in the 'data' directory.
+So there shouldn't be any issues regarding this.

 ### Contents: